What's a COA Budget?

 Cost of attendance is only an estimate based upon the average expenses of all students.
 These costs therefore, do not necessarily represent every expense a student might incur throughout a given year.
 Your actual experience may be different from these averages based on your own personal spending choices and on how many courses you take each semester.

 Note: The estimated budget is based on a student being enrolled in two consecutive semesters.
 The institution will adjust the estimates if a student enrolls in only one semester or in three semesters.
 The Federal Government allows a variety of expenses to be included, but not all.

 Tuition & Fees

-Tuition and fees are based on average student enrollment.
-Your own specific tuition charge may be higher or lower depending upon your actual enrollment.
+Tuition and fees are based on your enrollment status (full-time, three-quarter time, half-time and less than half-time).
 Your advisor can assist you with establishing a more specific tuition estimate.
 Please refer to the current tuition and fee charges.